User Perceptions vs. Proxy LLM Judges: Privacy and Helpfulness in LLM Responses to Privacy-Sensitive Scenarios: Methods

 \section{Methods}

-To understand users' perceptions of how LLMs can be helpful while preserving privacy in privacy-sensitive scenarios (\emph{RQ1}), we designed a survey with five-point likert scale questions on privacy perception and utility and asked participants to explain their choices (\ref{subsec:methods:user-study}).
-Prior work used proxy LLMs (explained in~\cref{sec:intro}) to automatically evaluate LLM-generated responses~\cite{mireshghallah_can_2023,shao_privacylens_2024}.
-We wanted to know how well the proxy LLMs can estimate human judgements in privacy-sensitive scenarios (\emph{RQ2}).
-Therefore, we used five different proxy LLMs to complete the same survey as in the user study (\ref{subsec:methods:llm-v-human}).
-Lastly, we describe how we compared participants' answers to proxy LLMs' evaluations (\ref{subsec:methods:data-analysis}).
-We provide an overview of our study design in~\cref{fig:study-design}.
+To understand users' perceptions of the helpfulness and privacy-preservation quality of LLM-generated responses (RQ1), we sampled privacy-sensitive scenarios from PrivacyLens and used an LLM to generate a response for each scenario (\S\ref{subsec:methods:scenarios-selection-llm-config}).
+We then designed and deployed a survey asking participants to evaluate the scenarios and responses (\S\ref{subsec:methods:user-study}).
+To assess how well proxy LLMs estimate users' evaluations (RQ2), we used five proxy LLMs to complete the same survey (\S\ref{subsec:methods:scenarios-selection-llm-config}) and compared proxy LLMs' and participants' responses through quantitative analysis (\S\ref{subsec:methods:data-analysis}).
+Finally, to examine differences in proxy LLMs' and participants' explanations of their choices (RQ3), we qualitatively analyzed participants' and proxy LLMs' explanations (\S\ref{subsec:methods:data-analysis}).
+We provide an overview in~\cref{fig:study-design}.